 Can I drink water during fasting?

-It is not permissible to drink water during fasting.
+It is not permissible to drink water or any other liquid during fasting.